 Influences brand perception

-The app experience has its share in how people view the brand behind it.
-The better-designed, functional, and user-friendly the app, the more positively will it affect the brand.
+The app experience affects how people view the brand behind it.
+The more functional, intuitive, and user-friendly the app, the more positively it will affect the brand.

 And, of course, positive perception can enhance the overall brand image, leading users to trust the brand more and feel confident in its products or services.